Post Insurance Payments

 You can press F1Process to review the report immediately on the screen, or print, e-mail, or save it.

-Later, Review all Unprinted Manual Reports
+Review Unprinted Manual Reports

 If you or other users at your office do not print, e-mail, or save a copy of the Manual report, it will remain on a special list.
 Press F5Not Yet Printed from the main screen in autopip to review that list.